 “Sales and marketing alignment” is not a new problem for businesses.
 Even though the discussion of the topic has intensified over the last several years as new technologies emerged to address it, it remains a challenge for B2B organizations.

-Driving this point home are the results of a recent survey published on Marketingprofs that highlights that only 35% of salespeople are satisfied or very satisfied with Marketing.
+Driving this point home are the results of a recent survey published on Marketingprofs that highlights that only 35% of salespeople are satisfied or very satisfied with the marketing team.

-As covered in our recent post providing an agenda for the next between the VP of Sales and CMO, here are many reasons for this lack of alignment ranging from incentives and compensation to the natural friction that can occur between any two organizational groups with different labels and reporting structures.
+As covered in our recent post providing an agenda for the next between the VP of Sales and CMO, there are many reasons for this lack of alignment, ranging from incentives and compensation to the natural friction that can occur between any two organizational groups with different labels and reporting structures.